Proportional Selection in Networks: Theoretical Analysis

-We begin with directed bipartite graphs that are particularly able to highlight the differences between measures based on PageRank and Katz centrality, as well as the characteristic behavior of proportional election rules combined with network centrality measures.
-We assume that more than $k$ nodes have incoming edges; otherwise, the examined problem becomes trivial.
-Since there are only walks of length $0$ and $1$, the Katz centrality and PageRank of each node $v$ can be easily determined.
-Specifically, if $v$ belongs to $V_1$, its centrality is minimal, i.e., $\prm^{\alpha}_G(v) = \katz^{\alpha}_G(v) = 1.$ Conversely, if $v$ belongs to $V_2$, then:
+We begin by looking at directed bipartite graphs that are particularly useful in highlighting the differences between methods based on PageRank and Katz centrality.
+Moreover, they are suitable for illustrating the characteristic behavior of our proportional selection rules.
+Without loss of generality we assume that at least $k$ nodes have incoming edges.
+Since there are only walks of length $0$ and $1$ in the examined graphs, the Katz centrality and PageRank of each node $v$ can be easily determined.
+Specifically, if $v$ belongs to $V_1$, its centrality is minimal, i.e., $\prm^{\alpha}_G(v) = \katz^{\alpha}_G(v) = 1.$ Conversely, if $v$ belongs to $V_2$, then: $\prm^{\alpha}_G(v) = 1 + \sum_{(u, v) \in E} \frac{\alpha}{\deg^+(u)},$ and $\katz^{\alpha}_G(v) = 1 + \alpha \cdot \deg^-_G(v).$ In words, nodes in $V_2$ get $\alpha$ per incoming edge under Katz centrality, and $\alpha$ divided by the number of outgoing edges per each supporting voter under PageRank.
+As a result, \topkatz \textit{and} \toprank \textit{applied to a bipartite graph are equivalent to applying AV and SAV, respectively, to the corresponding approval election instance.} Consequently, no proportionality guarantees can be achieved by these two rules.

-In words, nodes in $V_2$ get $\alpha$ per incoming edge under Katz centrality, and $\alpha$ divided by the number of outgoing edges of each supporting voter under PageRank.
-As a result, \topkatz simplifies to Approval Voting in this election instance, and \toprank simplifies to Satisfaction Approval Voting.
-We highlight that since "candidate" nodes in $V_2$ have no outgoing edges, \absorbkatz and \absorbrank yield the same results as \topkatz and \toprank, respectively.
+The approach based on the Method of Equal Shares works differently and as follows: The utility that node $u$ assigns to node $v$ is $\mu^{\alpha}_G(u, v) = \nicefrac{\alpha}{\deg^+(u)}$ for PageRank and $\mu^{\alpha}_G(u, v) = \alpha$ for Katz centrality.
+Consequently, \meskatz \textit{applied to a bipartite graph is equivalent to applying} MES \textit{to the corresponding approval election instance, while} \mesrank \textit{is equivalent to applying a version of} MES \textit{in which the utilities are divided by the number of approvals of each voter.}